cami5326/nosql-challenge/README.md

 # nosql-challenge

-In this activity, I was requested to create an NoSQL MongoDB Database called "uk_food" and a collection called "establishments".
+In this activity, I was requested to create a NoSQL MongoDB database called "uk_food" and a collection called "establishments".
 Then, I imported the establishments json file and worked with PyMongo, Pandas and Pretty Print to update the database and perform exploratory analysis on the data provided:

 * CRUD - Update database: